lin13k/qdiff/README.md

 1. Rule parser
     * Parsing the input rules and save as rule set for reuse
+    * Rules:

+        Where to write the resolved result
+        Left join, right join, inner join, and outer join Condition based rule, (E.X. when field1 == 0 and field2 > 3)

 1. Report viewer
     * Providing the comparison result